Mindset

 The Power of Positive Influences

 Surround yourself with an optimistic circle of friends and associates.
-Positive people can be uplifting, allowing you to see things in a different light and keeping you from floundering in negativity.
-Those around us can influence us – good and bad – just as we can influence them.
-So it is important to remember that we have the power to positively influence other people’s lives as much as our own.
-Be a positive influence and it will be contagious.
+Positive people can be uplifting, allowing you to see things differently and keeping you from floundering in negativity.
+Those around us can influence us – good and bad – just as we control them.
+So it is important to remember that we have the power to positively impact other people’s lives as much as our own.
+Be a positive influence, and it will be contagious.

 Kelley Briggs, DesignWorks NY, LLC